-Telecommunications Rooms, also known as MDF, IDF, or BDFs (Main, Intermediate, or Building Distribution Facilities), are preferably on each floor in an accessible area, and are common access points for backbone and building pathways.
+Telecommunications Rooms, also known as MDF, IDF, or BDFs (Main, Intermediate, or Building Distribution Facilities), shall be on each floor in an accessible area, and are common access points for backbone and building pathways.
 Telecommunications Rooms shall contain telecommunications and network equipment, cable terminations, and associated cross-connect cabling.
-On the primary TR (on the lowest floor of the building) shall also contain the cable entrance facilities for data.
+The primary TR (on the lowest floor of the building) shall also contain the cable entrance facilities for data.
 Telecommunication rooms shall be dedicated to the telecommunication function and related support facilities.
-They should not be shared with electrical installations other than those required for provisioning telecommunication services.
+They shall not be shared with electrical installations other than those required for provisioning telecommunication services.
 Equipment not related to the support of the telecommunications rooms (e.g., piping, ductwork, pneumatic tubing) shall not be installed in, pass through, or enter the telecommunications room.
+HVAC equipment will not be installed in telecommunications rooms.
 Telecommunications rooms shall be located as close as practicable to the center of the area served and preferably in the core area.
-Building air ventilation is needed in the Telecommunications Room to reduce heat buildup.
+Building air ventilation is needed in the Telecommunications Room to reduce heat buildup in accordance with ASHRAE specifications.

-The maximum horizontal distribution cable distance in new construction or a complete building remodel shall be 76 meters (250ft) or less.
-If the length of any cable run to a workstation outlet exceeds the 76 meter limitation or if the floor has in excess of 10,000 square feet, additional telecommunication rooms must be installed.
+The maximum horizontal distribution cable distance in new construction or a complete building remodel shall be 76-meters (250ft) or less.
+If the length of any cable run to a workstation outlet exceeds the 76-meter limitation or if the floor has more than 10,000 square feet, additional telecommunication rooms must be installed.

-Telecommunications rooms shall be 10' by 11’ in size if the serving area is 10,000 square feet; 10’ by 9’if the serving area is 8,000 square feet; 10’ by 7’ if the serving area is 5,000 square feet.
-In locations where space or outlet quantities are limited other options such as a single rack, wall mounted racks or enclosed lockable cabinet(s) may be considered.
-Adequate clearance and access (minimum 36 inches, front and rear) shall be provided to all racks and cabinets and include any swing radius of cabinet doors or rack frame.
+Telecommunications rooms shall be 11' by 12’ in size if the serving area is 10,000 square feet; 10’ by 10’if the serving area is 8,000 square feet; 10’ by 8’ if the serving area is 5,000 square feet.
+In locations where space or outlet quantities are limited other options such as a single rack, wall mounted racks or enclosed lockable cabinet(s) may be considered in a discussion with MSU-UIT.
+Adequate clearance and access (minimum 36 inches, from the equipment mounted within the rack) shall be provided to all racks and cabinets and include any swing radius of cabinet doors or rack frame.
+Racks and cable management will have 6” of clearance from walls.
 There will be one telecommunication room on each floor, stacked under each other, for ease in vertical distribution of riser cables.

-Multiple telecommunications rooms in a building will be connected with 24 strand single-mode OS2 fiber optics cable.
+Multiple telecommunications rooms in a building will be connected by 24 strand single-mode OS2 fiber optics cable.
 The type of cable will be determined at the planning stage, taking into consideration the amount of network traffic between telecommunication rooms, the distance between the telecommunications rooms and the difficulty of running other cables at a future date.
+Multiple telecommunications rooms will be linked with two trade size 4” conduits or the equivalent tray size.

-A minimum of one dedicated 30 amp circuit 220 duplex receptacle shall be installed to power the active electronics located in each telecommunication room.
-In rooms where there are two active electronics racks, it is preferred there be two dedicated 30 amp circuits.
+A minimum of one dedicated 30-amp circuit 220 duplex receptacle shall be installed to power the active electronics located in each telecommunication room.
+In rooms where there are two active electronics racks, it is preferred there are two dedicated 30-amp circuits.
 The receptacle(s) shall be located on top of the active electronics racks facing vertically or down rather than up to prevent debris buildup on the plugs, as determined by the UIT representative for the project.
-A Line-Interactive Uninterruptible Power Supply (UPS) shall be provisioned in every Telecommunications Room, to provide reasonable back-up power to the active electronics if electrical service fails.
-All racks and cable tray shall be grounded.
+A Line-Interactive Uninterruptible Power Supply (UPS) shall be provisioned in every IDF location, to provide reasonable back-up power to the active electronics if electrical service fails until the generator takes over.
+All racks and cable trays shall be grounded.
 Grounding systems are integral to the provisioning and protection of telecommunications systems and cabling.
 In addition to helping protect personnel and equipment from hazardous voltages, a proper grounding system may reduce electromagnetic interference (EMI) to and from the telecommunications cabling system.
 Grounding and bonding shall meet the requirements and practices of application authorities or codes; and shall conform to ANSI/TIA/EIA-607D requirements.

 Below are environmental and other factors that shall be addressed in the design of the telecommunications room.